This is best left to professionals,with a bucket truck, climbing gear and other specialized equipment.

-If you use one of these in your landscape prune off only the dead leaves.
+If you have one of these in your landscape prune off only the dead leaves.

-them on gives an interesting look but can become home to insects, and rats but also some environmentally friendly creatures like bats or birds.
+Leaving them on gives an interesting look but can become home to insects, and rats.

 It was an interesting experience watching the crew work to get the job done and make our backyard paradise a safe place again.